TellurideOfGold/ProjectEuler/README.md

 Also note that we subtract 1 from the input; this is because our function has an inclusive upper bound while the problem is posed with an exclusive upper bound.

 And that's that!
 This version is much faster than the previous one.
-1.hs (compiled woth -O2) takes 8.532s on my machine for an input of 1,000,000.
+1.hs (compiled with -O2) takes 8.532s on my machine for an input of 1,000,000.
 1c.hs is almost instant (0.020s) and will happily churn out answers thousands of digits long.

 ```haskell
 import System.Environment